deepanshs/csdmpy/docs/source/getting_started.rst

 Here, ``testdata1`` is an instance of the CSDM class.

-At the root level, the CSDM object includes various useful optional attributes that may contain additional information about the dataset.
+At the root level, the :ref:`csdm_api` object includes various useful optional attributes that may contain additional information about the dataset.
 One such useful attribute is the :attr:`~csdmpy.csdm.CSDM.description` key which briefs the end-users on the contents of the dataset.
 To access the value of this